2voyager/2voyager/README.md

 - 👋 Hi, I’m Raghav
-- 👀 I’m interested in Ruby/Rails/React/Rust
+- 👀 I’m interested in Ruby/Rails/React/Java/Springboot/Rust.
-- 🌱 I’m currently learning Rust

 <!---
 2voyager/2voyager is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.